semanticdata/traffic-studies/README.md

 # Traffic Studies

-A comprehensive traffic analysis dashboard for Crystal, Minnesota, built with Streamlit.
-This project processes and visualizes traffic data collected from [PicoCount 2500](https://vehiclecounts.com/picocount-2500.html) traffic counters, providing detailed insights into traffic patterns, speed compliance, and vehicle classifications.
+A comprehensive traffic analysis dashboard for Crystal, Minnesota, built with [Observable Framework](https://observablehq.com/framework/).
+This project processes and visualizes traffic data collected from [PicoCount 2500](https://vehiclecounts.com/picocount-2500.html) traffic counters across 13 monitoring locations, providing detailed insights into traffic patterns, speed compliance, and vehicle classifications.

+**Note**: This project has been transitioned from Streamlit to Observable Framework.
+Legacy Streamlit files are maintained for reference.

 ## 🌟 Features